-Cloudy hot water is one of those perennial issues that arise for the plumbing technicians at Whywait.
-Generally the question is always based around the same theme, “what do you think causes cloudy (white not dirty) water that comes out of the kitchen tap when on hot.
-It doesn’t do it on cold and if you boil cold you don’t get the same residue.
-The photo attached is the residue after 30 seconds when the water settles.”
+Generally, the problem is based around reoccurring issues of “what do you think causes cloudy (white, not dirty) water that comes out of the kitchen tap when on hot?
+It doesn’t do it in the cold; you don’t get the same residue if you boil cold.
+The photo below is the residue after 30 seconds when the water settles.”

-To get cloudy water from your hot tap you have to create the right set of circumstances for everything to come together at the same time.
+To get cloudy water from your hot tap, you must create the right set of circumstances for everything to come together simultaneously.